Azure/azure-sdk-for-java/sdk/boms/azure-sdk-bom/README.md

 ### Adding the BOM to your project

-To consume the BOM add it as an artifact in the dependency management section of your project's POM.
+To consume the BOM include it in the `dependencyManagement` section of your project's POM.
+Note that this **does not** result in all dependencies being included in your project.

 ```xml
 <dependencyManagement>